 Occasionally, an external examiner may have been appointed for a term of office of less than four years.
 In such cases, the examiner's term of office may be extended, on application to the Senate Office.

-The Senate Office advises Heads of Departments when an external examiner's appointment is due to expire and requests that steps be taken to appoint a replacement.
+The Senate Office advises Heads of Departments when an external examiner's appointment is due to expire and requests that steps be taken to appoint a replacement, except by agreement of the Senate.

 Appointment Process